-This Plan provides a blueprint to connect White Oak's centers to each other and the broader region through a transit system.
+This Plan provides a blueprint to connect White Oak's centers to each other and the broader region through a transit system that includes Bus Rapid Transit as an integral component.
 An enhanced open space, trail, and bikeway network that incorporates the area's natural environmental features will provide opportunities for a range of outdoor experiences.